StarrryNight/UnityTetrisProject/README.md

  If you're a tetris fan: The game-crashing bugs at 155 or something (also the ~800 lines stage)

  (But I wont add them cuz this project is in the past and I should let go of the past)

+Credits to Zigurous on YouTube as assets and basic game functions were learnt from this video: https://www.youtube.com/watch?v=ODLzYI4d-J8